Soviet Cup Explained

 The very first edition of the competition in 1936 was a single-elimination tournament (more precisely sudden-death tournament) throughout all rounds.
 It was played during the season's summer intermission of the 1936 split season.
 The tournament consisted of seven rounds starting with the Round of 128.

 The first changes took place in the 1938 Soviet Cup when there was introduced a preliminary (qualification) stage as the number of participants grew.
 The competition still was a single-elimination tournament with only more added rounds (up to 9).
+The Soviet Cup also featured the 1938 Cup of the Ukrainian SSR.
 All teams of masters (All-Union league teams) started from the final stage.
 The competition rounds were in-mixed within the league's playing calendar for the first time.
 The final stage contained 6 rounds.

 In 1939 the competition was expanded as number of participants grew over 6 times.
-The preliminary stage was expanded and included republican football cup for each union republic, winners of which would qualify for the Soviet Cup.
+Starting from 1939 the preliminary stage was expanded and included republican football cup for each union republic, winners of which would qualify for the Soviet Cup finals.

 In 1940 the competition was split.
 The league teams (Groups A and B) were scheduled to play for the All-Union Sports Committee Cup, while non-league teams (republican level) were competing in a separate bracket, winner of which would play the All-Union Sports Committee Cup holder.
 However, due to scheduling issues the All-Union Sports Committee Cup was postponed and never took place.